FreeRTOS/iot-reference-arm-corstone3xx/README.md

 security architecture reference implementation aligning with PSA Certified guidelines, enabling chips, Real Time Operating Systems and devices to become PSA Certified.
-Follow the [link](https://tf-m-user-guide.trustedfirmware.org/introduction/readme.html) for more information on Trusted Firmware M.
+Follow the [link](https://tf-m-user-guide.trustedfirmware.org/introduction/readme.html) for more information on Trusted Firmware M. To have a better overview of how Trusted Firmware M is integrated with the FRI project, you're kindly asked to check [Trusted Firmware M component document](docs/components/security/trusted_firmware-m/trusted_firmware-m.md)

 ### Mbed TLS